Early human migrations: Eurasia

 Schematic illustration of the Beringia migration based on matrilineal genetics: Arrival of Central Asian populations to the Beringian Mammoth steppe c.
-25,000 years ago, followed by a "swift peoplling of the Americas" c.
+25,000 years ago, followed by a "swift peopling of the Americas" c.
 15,000 years ago.

 Around 20,000 years ago, approximately 5,000 years after the Neanderthal extinction, the Last Glacial Maximum forced northern hemisphere inhabitants to migrate to several shelters (refugia) until the end of this period.
 The resulting populations are presumed to have resided in such refuges during the LGM to ultimately reoccupy Europe, where archaic historical populations are considered their descendants.
 The composition of European populations was later altered by further migrations, notably the Neolithic expansion from the Middle East, and still later the Chalcolithic population movements associated with Indo-European expansion, as well as admixture with diverse populations from North Africa.
 A Paleolithic site on the Yana River, Siberia, at 71°N, lies well above the Arctic Circle and dates to 27,000 radiocarbon years before present, during glacial times.
 This site shows that people adapted to this harsh, high-latitude, Late Pleistocene environment much earlier than previously thought.